RemainNA/auraxis-bot/README.md

 #### !<ps4us/ps4eu> asp [name]

-Returns the BR a character reached before joining ASP.
+Returns the BR a character reached before joining ASP, as well as their current ASP points and skills.
 Supports multiple characters per query.
-Untested on PS4.
 Does not work with NSO.

 ## FAQ